emailjs/emailjs-mime-codec/README.md

 volo install
 ```

 Tests are handled by QUnit.
-Open [testrunner.html](tests/testrunner.html) to run the tests.
+Open the [test runner](tests/index.html) to run the tests.

 ## License